List of Jurassic Park (franchise) characters: Paul Kirby

-Paul Kirby is the owner of the hardware store Kirby Paint and Tile Plus.
-After Eric goes missing, Paul claims to be the owner of Kirby Enterprises and falsely promises to fund Grant's dig site in exchange for an aerial tour of Isla Sorna.
+Paul Kirby is a small-time businessman who is the owner of the hardware store Kirby Paint and Tile Plus.
+After his son Eric goes missing, Paul enlists the help of Grant under the disguise of being the wealthy owner of Kirby Enterprises and falsely promises to fund the latter's dig site in exchange for an aerial tour of Isla Sorna.
 When the group is attacked by the Spinosaurus on a river, Paul uses himself as bait so the others can escape.

 Director Joe Johnston enjoyed seeing unexpected actors in films: "You could think of a hundred actors who would be more apt to be stuck on an island, trying to survive among man-eating dinosaurs.
 Bill Macy is not a name and a face that automatically springs to mind, but that's what makes it interesting".
 Macy had been working with Laura Dern on the 2001 film Focus, and she convinced him to accept the role in Jurassic Park III.
 Macy originally turned it down due to scheduling conflicts.